-“It is no secret that the practices of some exchange offices, especially in the center of the capital, didn´t make a good name for the Czech Republic.
+“It is no secret that the practices of some exchange offices, especially in the centre of the capital, didn´t make a good name for the Czech Republic.
 In the Old Town Square, a tourist can receive 15 Crowns for 1 Euro, or a fee of 28 percent.
 Unfortunately, it appears that customers are not always receiving the mandatory disclosure information.
 Additionally, the clarity is often deliberately clouded by various VIP offers or bills for the exchange,” said Alena Schillerová, Minister of Finance (from ANO).

-The standard also stipulates that clients must be informed of their new right of withdrawal, both on the exchange rate and on the proof of exchange.
+The standard also stipulates that clients must be informed of their new right of withdrawal, both on the exchange rate and the proof of exchange.
 At the same time, it limits the right to demand a fee for the execution of a foreign exchange transaction.
 It can only be taken into account in the exchange rate.
 “The clients will be able to compare the odds and will not have to calculate the amount of the sum received,” the minister said.

 The precautionary measure should be limited to € 1000, which should prevent speculation on course development and abuse of the right to withdraw from the contract.
 According to the MF, approximately 90 to 95 percent of the exchange trades can be withdrawn.